lbugnion/ms-glossary/instructions/getting-started-synopsis.md

 ### Validation

 Some fields are optional, others need to be filled.
 You will see validation messages where needed.
+For example:

 ![Validation message](./images/synopsis-client/2021-01-26_22-14-19.png)